stoqs/stoqs/doc/instructions/LOADING.md

       you get error messages that those files are not found you will need to copy them to your computer.
 (There is Issue #145 which suggests establishing a mechanism for loading these data via the web.)
-    - To provide read-only access to your database  grant everyone select privileges:
+    - To provide read-only access to your database create an 'everyone' role and grant everyone select privileges on specific databases:

+            CREATE ROLE everyone login password 'guest';
             \c stoqs_september2012_t
             grant select on all tables in schema public to everyone;

+      You may also use the --grant_everyone_select option of the load.py script to grant this permission to all of your databases.

     - You can use the stoqs/loaders/load.py script automate the creation and migration of databases on the Postgresql server.
 You will need to configure a stoqs/campaigns.py